 Get help from an online doctor

-Instead of waiting to book an appointment with a regular doctor, you can save time and money by choosing an online doctor.
-We at DrHouse have qualified dermatologists that are ready to provide virtual consultations to help you figure out what’s wrong with your skin.
+You can save time and money by choosing an online doctor instead of waiting to book an appointment with a regular doctor.
+We at DrHouse have many qualified clinicians who are ready to provide virtual consultations to help you figure out what’s wrong with your skin.
 From here, you will be prescribed the right course of treatment to fight your skin condition and reverse the effects.

 In conclusion, a lot of evidence suggests that vaping causes dry skin, and can accelerate aging when done on a consistent basis.
 This is mainly down to nicotine and various other chemicals present in vape liquids.
 Constant use is also linked to problems with both your respiratory and cardiovascular systems.